spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/tutorial.md

 When you’re done shooting your friends, you can click the **Stop** button in the [Console](https://console.improbable.io) to halt your deployment.

 ### Next steps
 We hope you've enjoyed this tutorial.
-If you want to build a new game using the SpatialOS GDK, you should build it on top of the [Starter Project]({{urlRoot}}/content/get-started/gdk-and-starter-project).
+If you want to build a new game using the SpatialOS GDK, you should build it on top of the [SpatialOS GDK Starter template]({{urlRoot}}/content/get-started/gdk-template).
 If you want to port your existing game to SpatialOS, follow the [porting guide]({{urlRoot}}/content/get-started/porting-unreal-project-to-gdk).